 You may receive correspondence and information from both NARAL Pro-Choice Virginia and the national organization.
 Donations to the state and national organizations are separate, and membership is also tracked separately.
 Please contact email@example.com if you have any questions.

 The "NARAL" in NARAL Pro-Choice Virginia is no longer an acronym, but a reflection of our organization's history and a unique identifier for our organization.
-When the national NARAL organization was founded in years prior to Roe v.
+When the national NARAL organization was founded in the years prior to Roe v.
 Wade, the letters stood for "National Association for the Repeal of Abortion Laws."
-Later, it changed to "National Abortion and Reproductive Rights Action League."
+Later, it was changed to "National Abortion and Reproductive Rights Action League."

 NARAL Pro-Choice Virginia is a non-partisan organization.
 Our commitment is to work with and support strongly pro-choice lawmakers and candidates regardless of their political party, and to encourage voters of all political affiliations to prioritize reproductive freedom issues when they vote.